teemukostamo/playlist_typescript/documentation/user_manual.md

 - Program start time
 - Program end time

-If desired program is not found on the list of programs, the user may create a new program by clicking the "Add new program" -button.
+If desired program is not found on the list of programs, the user may create a new program on the PROGRAMS page by clicking the "Add new program" -button.
 After the required info has been filled, "Continue" -button takes the user to the current report page where songs can be added.

 ## Adding songs to the report